-Every time I go to Paris, there are two things I crave uncontrollably: oeuf and boeuf.
+Every time I go to Paris, there are two things I crave: oeuf and boeuf.
 More than any other country, it seems, the French have perfected cooking egg and beef.
 From the classic croque madame to the simple but elegant steak au poivre, they have raised the bar for these humble ingredients.

 My recent trip there did not fail me.